March 30, 2020

 In the wake of other experiences of mass trauma, such as terrorism, mass shootings, natural disasters like hurricanes, and economic events such as the 2008 global financial crisis an overall increase in alcohol use was recorded.1, 2

-In addition to massive events that can affect whole populations, individual stressors such as job loss, financial strain, the death of a loved one, and relationship breakdown can also lead to an increase in a person’s alcohol consumption.1
+In addition to massive events that can affect whole populations, stress such as job loss, financial strain, the death of a loved one, and relationship breakdown can also lead to an increase in a person’s alcohol consumption.1

 People who currently experience issues with alcohol, or have in the past, might be more vulnerable to using alcohol as a coping mechanism to deal with stress.3

-What is concerning is that the current crisis is creating new stressors.
+What is concerning is that the ongoing crisis is creating new stress.

-For example, fearing that yourself or a loved one might be infected with COVID-19 and struggling to navigate this climate of fear and uncertainty might compound other stressors that already exist.
+For example, losing your income due to businesses being shut down or struggling to navigate this climate of fear and uncertainty might compound other stress that already exists in your life.

 Existing stress can get worse